Islamic socialism: Pakistan, 1940s-1960s

 During the presidency of Muhammad Ayub Khan in Pakistan in the 1960s, Hanif Ramay led a group of intellectuals in Lahore in developing Islamic socialist ideas, drawing on the thought of Perwez and Khalifa Abdul Hakim, along with Ba'athist thinkers such as Michel Aflaq.
 Ramay and his co-thinkers influenced Zulfikar Ali Bhutto when he founded the Pakistan Peoples Party with Jalaludin Abdur Rahim, and they were the primary ideological influence on the party's manifesto.
-Ramay outlined the priorities for the PPP's brand of Islamic socialism as including elimination of feudalism and uncontrolled capitalism, greater state regulation of the economy, nationalisation of major banks, industries and schools, encouraging participatory management in factories and building democratic institutions.
+Ramay outlined the priorities for the PPP's brand of Islamic socialism as including the elimination of feudalism and uncontrolled capitalism, greater state regulation of the economy, nationalisation of major banks, industries and schools, encouraging participatory management in factories and building democratic institutions.
 They contextualised these policies as a modern extension of principles of equality and justice contained in the Qur'an and practiced under the authority of Muhammad in Medina and Mecca.
 However, during Bhutto's time in power during the 1970s, he scaled back his reform programme and deepened Pakistan's ties with the conservative, oil-rich Gulf monarchies following the 1973 oil crisis, and purged the PPP's radical left and made concessions to Islamist parties in an effort to appease them.
 The party in 1967 adopted the slogan "Islam is our faith; democracy is our politics; socialism is our economy; all power to the people."

 Iran, 1930s-1970s

 The Iranian intellectual Muhammed Nakhshab is credited with the first synthesis between Shi'ism and European socialism.
 Nakhshab's movement was based on the tenet that Islam and socialism were not incompatible since both sought to accomplish social equality and justice.
 His theories had been expressed in his B.A. thesis on the laws of ethics.
 In 1943, Nakhshab founded the Movement of God-Worshipping Socialists, one of six original member organizations of the National Front.
 The organization was founded through the merger of two groupings, Nakhshab's circle of high school students at Dar al-Fanoun and Jalaleddin Ashtiyani's circle of about 25 students at the Faculty of Engineering at Tehran University.
 The organization was initially known as League of Patriotic Muslims.
 It combined religious sentiments, nationalism and socialist thoughts.
 After the 1953 coup against the National Front-led government of Mohammad Mosaddegh, Islamic socialism in Iran took a more radical turn, with the Organization of Struggle for the Emancipation of the Working Class, using Marxist ideas under the influence of Ali Shariati and engaging in armed struggle against the government of the Shah of Iran, culminating in its participation in the Iranian Revolution which overthrew the Shah in 1979.
-However, the movement fell foul of the Islamic Republic established after the Revolution.
+However, the movement was purged during the Cultural Revolution in Iran.

-Influential figures such as Jalal Al-e-Ahmad and Ali Shariati have also been described as Muslim socialists.